TiemeWoldman/tiemewoldman.github.io/post_k8_1from2.md

 "I will let you know," are the prospect's last words.
 The next day you send an email to follow up.
 And the day after, you leave a voice mail.
 But it stays silent.
 A doomsday feeling starts creeping in, and a few weeks later, you hear from a former colleague that the prospect has chosen your competitor.
 <p align="center">  <img width="150" height="175" src="https://i.ibb.co/QXcVBgh/Stopwatch.png">  </p>

-## Instruqt: The one-minute Kubernetes on-demand solution
+## The one-minute Kubernetes on-demand solution
 "I'm not sure," says your former colleague, "but the rumor is that your competitor works with Instruqt.
 And these guys can spin up Kubernetes on-demand in only a minute."
 Your mouth falls open, and you gasp.
 This can't be true.

 ### One minute